DorianDepriester/Elasticipy/JOSS/paper.md

   - averaging techniques (e.g. Voigt--Reuss--Hill [@hill]) for textured and non-textured polycrystalline aggregates.

-In order to evidence some features detailed above, \autoref{Young}.a) illustrates the directional Young modulus of copper (Cu) single crystal as a 3D surface, whereas \autoref{Young}.b) shows the same values as a pole figure (Lambert projection).
+In order to evidence some of these features, \autoref{Young}.a) illustrates the directional Young modulus of copper (Cu) single crystal as a 3D surface, whereas \autoref{Young}.b) shows the same values as a pole figure (Lambert projection).
 In \autoref{Young}.c), the Young modulus of a polycrystalline Cu displaying a $\boldsymbol{z}$ fiber texture has been estimated with different averaging methods (namely Voigt, Reuss and Hill [@hill]), then plotted as